Getting Started with Causal MMM

 Where should you put your money?
 Traditional MMMs aren’t able to distinguish whether revenue is increasing because of Channel A or because of Channel B (or, hypothetically, because of neither!).
 Feed this scenario into two different MMMs, and you might get two opposite recommendations on where to invest your budget.
 Suddenly this tool that’s meant to be helpful… isn’t so helpful.
 What are you supposed to do in this situation?

-By using a traditional MMM without any experiment calibration, you’re allowing a statistician to make a bunch of assumptions about your marketing efficiency without grounding it in any sort of verifiable truth.
+By using a traditional MMM that's not foundationally powered by experiments, you’re allowing a statistician to make a bunch of assumptions about your marketing efficiency without grounding it in any sort of verifiable truth.

 What are the use cases for Causal MMM?